 “And don’t say, ‘Now I can pay them back for what they have done to me!
 I’ll get even with them!’”
 Proverbs 24:29 NLT

-We all know, from reading the Bible, that revenge is not a reaction that is expected of us.
+We all know, from reading the Bible, that revenge is not God’s way.
 When someone wrongs us, we are not to repay wrong with wrong.

 No pay backs.